Activities in Singapore

 In Singapore, you can find at least one festival to attend almost every month.
 Even if you’re not typically interested in cultural events, Singapore’s vibrant celebrations will amaze you.
 Check out the list of the most popular festivals in Singapore.

-The next festival on the horizon is Deepavali, which will be celebrated on 31 October 2024.
+The next festival on the horizon is Dong Zhi, which will be celebrated on 21 December 2024 (Saturday).

 Happening all year round